awsdocs/amazon-elasticache-docs/doc_source/memcache/nodes-select-size.md

 cluster_capacity = number_of_nodes * (node_capacity - system_overhead)
 ```

 The number of nodes in the cluster is a key factor in the availability of your cluster running Memcached\.
-The failure of a single node can have an impact on the availability of your application and the load on your back\-end database while ElastiCache provisions a replacement for the failed node and it gets repopulated\.
-You can reduce this potential availability impact by spreading your memory and compute capacity over a larger number of nodes, each with smaller capacity, rather than using a fewer number of high capacity nodes\.
+The failure of a single node can have an impact on the availability of your application and the load on your backend database\.
+In such a case, ElastiCache provisions a replacement for a failed node and it gets repopulated\.
+To reduce this availability impact, spread your memory and compute capacity over more nodes with smaller capacity, rather than using fewer high\-capacity nodes\.

-In a scenario where you want to have 35 GB of cache memory, you can set it up in any of the following configurations:
+In a scenario where you want to have 35 GB of cache memory, you can set up any of the following configurations:
 + 11 `cache.t2.medium` nodes with 3\.22 GB of memory and 2 threads each = 35\.42 GB and 22 threads\.
 + 6 `cache.m4.large` nodes with 6\.42 GB of memory and 2 threads each = 38\.52 GB and 12 threads\.
 + 3 `cache.r4.large` nodes with 12\.3 GB of memory and 2 threads each = 36\.90 GB and 6 threads\.